August E. Brunsman IV, Executive Director

 Jessika Griffin, Regional Campus Organizer

 Jessika Griffin is the SSA's Regional Campus Organizer for Illinois, Indiana, and Kentucky.
 She is a former President ('12-'13) and Outreach Director ('11-'12) for the Indiana University Bloomington student group, Secular Alliance at Indiana University.
 She is a graduate of the School of Public and Environmental Affairs at IU Bloomington with a BS in Public Management.

 Jessika was raised in a somewhat Catholic household and experienced a few years of Catholic school, but never fully accepted religion and spirituality.
-She has a passion for helping secular students and also enjoys learning about urban planning, bicycle commuting, sustainable farming, and public health.
+She has a passion for helping secular students and also enjoys learning about urban planning, bicycle commuting, sustainable farming, and human & animal rights.

 Dan Pemberton, Regional Campus Organizer